T. L. Osborn: Biography

 In 1939, aged 15, Osborn was milking the cows when he began to cry.
 He fell on his knees, praying and asking God what was happening.
 The Lord, he said, called him to be an evangelist, while he laughed and cried at the same time, overwhelmed by what was happening to him.
 He dropped out of high school after completing eighth grade and hit the road with E.M.
 Dillard, a traveling evangelist.
-Osborn was responsible for organising evangelistic meetings and was also in charge of youth services in the evening.
+Osborn was responsible for organizing evangelistic meetings and was also in charge of youth services in the evening.
 He traveled with Dillard through three states.
 The last one was California, and he met Daisy Washburn, in Los Banos, California at one of the meetings.
 It was 1941 and he was only 17 when he fell instantly in love.

 On April 5, 1942, Osborn married graduating high school student and farmer's girl, Daisy Washburn Osborn (born September 23, 1924 in Merced, California).
 He was 18, and she was only 17.
 Shortly thereafter, they set out on a life of ministry and missionary travel, including a trip to India when Osborn was still only 21.
 In time, they carried the Gospel of Christ to tens of millions of people all over the world, declaring it with faith and confidence.
 However, that early mission in India, preaching at Lucknow, was not fruitful.
 Their ministry lasted less than a year in India, and they returned home because of critical family sickness.
 In 1947, the Osborns had their only daughter, LaDonna Osborn (b.
-March 13 of that year; she was raised accompanying her parents on the platforms of global mass miracle evangelistic crusades.
+March 13 of that year); she was raised accompanying her parents on the platforms of global mass miracle evangelistic crusades.

 The Osborns first gained public notice shortly after returning from India, as evangelists on the Big Tent Revival circuit in the United States and Canada.
 There, they preached to audiences often numbering over 10,000, in open-air meetings and under large tents in settings such as fairgrounds and stadiums.
 Other young contemporary evangelists, including Oral Roberts, Billy Graham, Jack Coe, R.W.
 Schambach and A.A.
 Allen, were also on the circuit.
 The Osborns emphasized the love and compassion of God, rather than the "fire and brimstone" theology style commonly used by evangelists of the era, and they practiced supernatural healing in their meetings.
 The Osborn's egalitarian ministry philosophy was also not accepted by many conservative audiences.